-Italy has contributed to the Vaccine Alliance since 2006 when they became a founding member of IFFIm and is its third largest contributor with a total commitment of EUR 490.8.
+Italy has contributed to the Vaccine Alliance since 2006 when they became a founding member of IFFIm and is its third largest contributor with a total commitment of EUR 492.3.
 Italy also took a leading role in launching the first AMC to accelerate the development and availability of pneumococcal vaccines.
 They are the largest donor to the AMC with a pledge of USD 635 million.
-At Gavi’s replenishment conference in Berlin 2015, Italy pledged an additional EUR 100 million in direct contributions for 2016-2020.
-The Government of Italy confirmed its support to Gavi on December 1, 2016 when the contribution agreement was signed in Rome.
-In 2017 the government also confirmed their commitment for health at the G7 Health Ministerial Meeting.
+At Gavi’s 2015 replenishment conference, Italy pledged an additional EUR 100 million in direct contributions for 2016-2020.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data